 The incurred claim ratio acts as a trust factor for an investor.
 Mentioned below are statements that highlight the significance of this ratio in health insurance:

 Now that you know what the incurred claim ratio is, it will be easier for you to understand its calculation.
-ICR is the percentage obtained when the total claims settled is divided by the total premium earned in a financial year.
+ICR is the percentage obtained when the total claims settled are divided by the total premium earned in a financial year.
 Therefore,

 Annual ICR (%) = (Net claims paid annually/Net premium collected annually) x 100